Kumo-Innocent/Simple-Prompts-Interface/README.md

 # Simple GPT Prompts interface

+**This project, initially conceived on a modest scale, has seen significant expansion due to successive additions.
+Due to lack of time, I was unable to rework the code to adapt it to this new scale.**

 This project allow you to run GPT prompts with parameters.\
 Feel free to fork this repository, many functionalities can be added.

 ## Perplexity
 This project allow [Perplexity AI](https://www.perplexity.ai/) integration.\
 By default, using `sonar` model and [default values for a chat completion request](https://docs.perplexity.ai/api-reference/chat-completions).

+## Mistral AI
+This project allow [Mistral AI](https://mistral.ai/) integration.\
+By default, using `mistral-tiny` model.

 ## Homepage